 Monitoring Changes in Enzyme Levels Over Time

-A CPK blood test may be repeated over several days to monitor any changes in enzyme levels that could indicate damage or stress to the heart, brain, or skeletal muscles.
-This helps medical professionals assess overall health and wellness by providing insight into potential issues related to muscular injury or degeneration.
+A CPK blood test may be repeated over several days to monitor any changes in enzyme levels that could indicate damage or stress to the heart, brain, or skeletal muscles, such as kidney failure.
+This helps medical professionals assess overall health and wellness by providing insight into potential issues related to muscular injury or degeneration, specifically looking at the levels of total CPK in the blood.

 Importance of Tracking Enzyme Level Trends